 The sustainability-linked financial instruments can be classified into sustainability-linked bonds and sustainability-linked loans.
 The growth in the market has been underpinned by frameworks and principles governing the functioning of these financial instruments.
 Similarly, recent developments in the Sustainability linked bonds market have further augmented the demand for sustainable-linked finance instruments.
 Recent Bond frameworks issued by the International Capital Market Association (ICMA) include sustainable bond guidelines (2018), Sustainable bond guidelines (2018), and Sustainability-Linked Bond principles (2020) among others that have helped in addressing investor concerns about greenwashing and have provided assurance to the bondholders.
 Similar initiatives have been brought about for sustainability-linked loans, thereby driving investor confidence in the market and propelling growth in the sustainability-linked finance market.
 Moreover, issuers and borrowers are rapidly adopting sustainability-linked finance owing to flexibility in raising sustainable finance while retaining full flexibility to apply the proceeds therefrom.
 Financial intuitions and investors are increasing their participation in sustainability-linked instruments owing to the ability to retain full recourse over the borrower or issuers by ensuring through the terms of the instruments, that the borrowers’ or issuers’ SPTs are subject to external verification or reporting.
 The Sustainability-Linked Finance market is segmented based on instrument type, performance metric, industry, and geography.

-Impact of COVID-19 Pandemic
+Impact of the COVID-19 Pandemic

 The COVID-19 pandemic has had a net negative impact on the sustainability-linked finance market.
 The sustainability-linked loan market witnessed a decline in market value, whereas the sustainability-linked bond market witnessed a surge during the pandemic.
 The net negative impact was due to the decline in the sustainability-linked loan market which holds a significant market share as compared to sustainability-linked bonds.
-The sustainability-linked finance witnessed coming of age in 2020 owing to the COVID-19 pandemic and due to the ongoing sustainability concerns.
-However, the COVID-19 pandemic induced volatility, the initial phase of the pandemic witnessed a surge in the issuance of sustainability-linked bonds.
+The sustainability-linked finance witnessed coming of age in 2020 owing to the COVID-19 pandemic and due to ongoing sustainability concerns.
+However, the COVID-19 pandemic induced volatility, and the initial phase of the pandemic witnessed a surge in the issuance of sustainability-linked bonds.
 According to Network for Greening Financial System (NGFS), sustainability-linked bonds, growth levels reached triple digits, albeit from a low level.
 Whereas, according to Refinitiv, the third quarter of 2020 saw a record $155 billion of sustainable finance raised.
-A major portion was channeled towards tackling the effects of COVID-19 as government agencies, corporates, and supranational bodies had borrowed money to support business segments affected by the pandemic.
+A major portion was channelled toward tackling the effects of COVID-19 as government agencies, corporates, and supranational bodies borrowed money to support business segments affected by the pandemic.
 The shift in the usage of funds resulted in a commendable first year for sustainable linked bonds.
 For instance, according to a GARP comparative study, large financial institutions JP Morgan, Goldman Sachs, Bank of America, and MasterCard among others issued sustainability bonds to finance areas relating to renewable energy and housing.
 The pandemic caused a dip in sustainability-linked loans as companies and lenders focused more on short-term financing solutions.
 However, SLL picked up pace in late 2020 and is further expected to move along a positive trajectory over the forecast period owing to the evolving emergence of ESG and similar investment programs, thereby increasing the demand for sustainability-linked loans.

 Utility sector to register significant growth

 Utilities are enterprises that maintain and offer infrastructure and services for public services.
-They are subject to public and regulation by statewide government policies and local community-based groups.
+They are subject to public regulation by statewide government policies and local community-based groups.
 Utilities supply essential goods and services such as water, gas, electricity, telephone, and other communication systems.
 Besides, the sustainability-linked financial market for utilities has grown exponentially since its inception and holds a dominant share in the sustainability-linked loans segment.
 Utility companies have dominated the sustainability-linked market through the issuance of a variety of sustainability-linked financial instruments.
-For instance, Swedish state-owned utility, Vattenfall AB secured a deal to get a EUR 2billion multicurrency debt financing in the form of a sustainability-linked loan.
+For instance, Swedish state-owned utility, Vattenfall AB secured a deal to get EUR 2 billion in multicurrency debt financing in the form of a sustainability-linked loan.
 Furthermore, in 2021, Enel issued the largest SLL to date.
 The rapid growth of SLLs has prompted other linked instruments to gain momentum, notably SLBs.
-For instance, an Italian utility company, Enel S.p. issued the first two SLB's in 2019 linked to its target of increasing renewable energy.
+For instance, an Italian utility company, Enel S.p. issued the first two SLBs in 2019 linked to its target of increasing renewable energy.
 Similarly, in March 2021, American utility company, Schneider Electric became the first company to issue sustainability-linked convertible bonds.
 Similarly, Austrian utility company, Verbund issued sustainability-linked green bonds to expand hydropower plants and smart grids in Austria.